jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

   }
 </script>

 It's mostly noticeable on the zoom-out part of the animation.
 The 3D version feels like it starts much faster than the `scale` version.
-Personally, I think the `scale` version feels best, since the effect feels more like it should be a 'zoom' rather than a 'move'.
+Personally, I think the `scale` version feels better, since the intention is more of a 'zoom' than a 'move'.
 But, it's good to know the differences, so you can choose the right one for your desired effect.